alne4294/s15_newgord_data_lecture_notes/README.md

 Runs on Apache ZooKeeper, written in Scala.
 Keeps all messages for up to N days.

 Similar to RabbitMQ, Flume, database, Redis pub/sub, supercomputer.

+## Lecture 18

+(out of town for interview :( )

+## Lecture 19

+#### Neo4J

+Graph Database: nodes and edges

+Relationships can have properties, can be single or bi-directional

+More likely to run on single server than cluster.

+Works well with Germlin and Cypher

+Aggregated oriented databases - Neo4J is not one which is why it's hard to shard

+#### Apache HBase

+Runs on top of Hadoop (MapReduce and HDFS).

+Opensource column-oriented Hadoop Database.
+Influenced by Google file system -> Google big table.

+Schemas contain column families which contain columns.
+Columns within column families are contiguous.

+Great for scalability